 To ensure ambitious and realistic targets for progress:

 - During the Transition process and upon arrival at Quest, learners will be assessed within a 12 week period against all areas of Curriculum to provide a Baseline Assessment.
 Many pupils will be significantly behind the expected level for their age when a baseline is completed.

-- Expected progress will be maintaining this level of progress for the start of their Quest journey.
+- Expected progress will be at least maintaining this level of progress for the start of their Quest journey.